zhiyanliu/kinesis-kafka-connector-docker/README.md

 ## Additional one-time step in distributed mode

-If you are going to run the connector in distributed mode (when the environment variable `GROUP_ID` is provide) an one-time step is needed to create the connector, due to in this mode the connector will not be created automatically by the command line but is created by a separated RESTful API call instead.
-For an instance, you can run this command from your any one local where to run the connector docker container to do this creation step:
+If you are going to run the connector in distributed mode (when the environment variable `GROUP_ID` is provided) an one-time step is needed to create the connector, due to in this mode the connector will not be created automatically by the command line but by a separated RESTful API call instead.
+For an instance, you can run this command from your any local where to run the connector docker container to do this creation step:

 ``docker exec {kinesis_kafka_connector_container_name_or_id} curl -sX POST -H "Content-Type: application/json" --data-binary @/kinesis-streams-kafka-connector.post http://127.0.0.1:8083/connectors``